-I've already pointed out that grilling can be a Healthy cooking method.
-Because a grill is open and allows fats to drain away you typically get less fat from meat grilled than cooked virtually any other way.
-But what if you are counting carbs?
+Grilling can be a healthy cooking method because a grill is open and allows fats to drain away.
+What if you are counting carbs?
 Of course, meat contains virtually no carbohydrates and what people grill the most is meat.
 It's what's done to the meat that's the problem.

-After all McDonald's Crispy Chicken Caesar Salad has more fat than a Quarter Pounder Hamburger.
-So watch out for store bought marinades, barbecue sauces, and spice rubs.
+Watch out for store-bought marinades, barbecue sauces, and spice rubs.
 Many commercial barbecue sauces are loaded with calories.
-In fact, the number one ingredient in some is sugar or high fructose corn sweetener.
+The number one ingredient in some is sugar or high fructose corn sweetener.
 The typical store bought sauce runs between 5 and 8 grams of carbs per tablespoon.
 Even spice rubs can contain large amounts of sugar.
 The safest bet is to make them from scratch.

-Barbecue Sauces: I said that most commercial barbecue sauces are loaded in sugars.
+Most commercial barbecue sauces are loaded in sugars.
 It's really a shame that we've come to this.
 Traditional barbecue sauces were simple mixtures of vinegar (usually apple cider) spices and sometimes tomatoes.
-Of course, tomatoes have sugars, but nothing compared to the vats of high fructose corn sweetener added to sauces these days.
+Tomatoes have sugars, but nothing compared to the vats of high fructose corn sweetener added to sauces these days.
 A simple sauce is there to add to the flavor of smoked and grilled meats, not overpower it.
 Your best strategy is to train your tongue not to expect hundreds of calories every time you bite into grilled chicken of smoked brisket.
 Try flavor instead of sugar.